petejan/esp3/README.md

 It is written in MATLAB (and contributions to the code from MATLAB users are welcome), but a **compiled version is available for non-MATLAB users**.
 See details below.

-# Sounds cool.
-What can ESP3 do?
+# What can ESP3 do?

 ESP3 is designed for single-beam and split-beam data.
 Currently supported data formats are SIMRAD (.raw) and a small number of other formats.
 The software allows calibration and echo-integration and a number of algorithms are coded in, including bad pings identification, automated bottom detection, single targets identification and tracking, schools identification, etc.

 ESP3 is currently under active development so keep an eye on it.
 More algorithms regularly show up.

-# Awesome!
-How do I get it and run it?
+# How do I get ESP3 and run it?

 You have two options: